 • avocado

-• xylitol (which is commonly found in human toothpaste and some peanut butters)
+• xylitol (which is commonly found in human toothpaste and some peanut butter)

 • alcohol